rubbertoe98/FiveM-Scripts/README.md

 # FiveM-Scripts
-Compilation of my publically released code
+Compilation of my publicly released code

 Feel free to make improvements with PRs